Lullaby (The Cure song): Other versions

 An extended mix appears on the Cure's 1990 remix album Mixed Up.

-The song has been sampled by various artists, including Just Jack in the song "Snowflakes" for his 2002 album The Outer Marker, Rachel Stevens in the song "All About Me" from her 2005 album Come and Get It, Sono in the song "Someday" from the 2007 album Panoramic View, and by metalcore outfit Motionless In White, in the song "Black Damask (The Fog), for their 2012 album Infamous.
+The song has been sampled by various artists, including Just Jack in the song "Snowflakes" for his 2002 album The Outer Marker, Rachel Stevens in the song "It's All About Me" from her 2005 album Come and Get It, Sono in the song "Someday" from the 2007 album Panoramic View, and by metalcore outfit Motionless In White, in the song "Black Damask (The Fog), for their 2012 album Infamous.
 It was also sampled by hip hop artist Akala in the song "I Don't Know" on his 2007 album Freedom Lasso.
 It has been covered by British post-punk revival band Editors on the compilation Radio 1: Established 1967.
 Editors' version reappeared on Pictures of You – a tribute to Godlike Geniuses The Cure, which came with the 28 February 2009 issue of NME. "'Lullaby' is the greatest dark pop song... possibly of all years," said bassist Russell Leetch.

 It was heavily sampled on the 2007 Faithless track "Spiders, Crocodiles & Kryptonite", which featured on their album To All New Arrivals.
 Smith provided a new recording of the part of "Lullaby"'s verses, greatly increasing their clarity compared with mix of the original Cure recording.

 "Lullaby" was played live during Page & Plant's 1995 No Quarter Tour; the duo's backing band included Porl Thompson on guitar.